For answers to questions you may have, select any of the topics below.

 NEXPLANON consists of a single, radiopaque, rod-shaped implant that contains 68 mg etonogestrel, pre-loaded in the needle of a disposable applicator.
 NEXPLANON is inserted subdermally, just under the skin at the inner side of the non-dominant upper arm.

 NEXPLANON must be inserted by the expiration date printed on the packaging.
-NEXPLANON is a long-acting (up to 3 years), reversible, hormonal contraceptive method.
-The implant must be removed by the end of the third year and may be replaced by a new implant at the time of removal, if continued contraceptive protection is desired.
+NEXPLANON is a long-acting (up to 5 years), reversible, hormonal contraceptive method.
+The implant must be removed by the end of the fifth year and may be replaced by a new implant at the time of removal, if continued contraceptive protection is desired.

 Click here to explore hypothetical patient profiles.

-NEXPLANON must be removed by the end of the third year and may be replaced by another NEXPLANON at the time of removal, if continued contraceptive protection is desired.
+NEXPLANON must be removed by the end of the fifth year and may be replaced by another NEXPLANON at the time of removal, if continued contraceptive protection is desired.

 Yes, click here for the list of possible billing codes.

-Due to the Affordable Care Act, NEXPLANON may be available to many women for $0 out-of-pocket expense.2–4,b
+Due to the Affordable Care Act, NEXPLANON may be available to many women for $0 out-of-pocket expense.2,3,b

 bThe cost of NEXPLANON depends on a patient’s insurance plan.
 Some patients may have coverage for NEXPLANON with out-of-pocket expenses, including a deductible, co-payment, or other charges.
 Patients may pay additional charges in connection with the insertion and/or removal of NEXPLANON (eg, office visit co-pay).
 You should confirm each patient’s coverage and cost-sharing obligations with the relevant payer.